gbrlsnchs/pilgo/README.md

 $ go get -u github.com/gbrlsnchs/pilgo/cmd/plg
 ```

+#### Installing via package managers
+Currently, Pilgo is not available on any package repositories.
+If you manage to publish it on the respective repository for the platform you use, please open an issue or a pull request in order for this section to be updated!

 ## Why
 Because using GNU Stow is limiting and you want visual feedback of how things are configured.